cesniti/ris_public_files/README.md

 		├── images											# Images related to current template └── scripts											# Script related to current template

+The new architecture simplify the references to files (the architecture is not depending on a CMS database).
+The new set up of the files and website structure.
+The content docs/File structure has been maintained to avoid duplication and simplify the usage of file links.
+The content (all files individually) of the whole website is time-stamped you can find the history of all changes / update here https://github.com/cesniti/ris_public_files/commits/master

+## html files

+## assets
+The assets are files which are needed for external use (such as webservices).
+All assets are identified within a folder and a sub folder with its version.
+Inside a version there could have different output of the same file XSD + html view (for the record).

-# how to download a local version of the website on my desktop?
+# How to download a local version of the website on my desktop?
 - Download the newest version of github desktop on your computer https://desktop.github.com/
 - Install the software
 - clone the repository (CTRL+SHIFT+O)
 ![](images/admin/clone_repo.png)

-# how to update the website with the content of github ?
+# How to update the website with the content of github ?
-**FOR CESNI secretartiat administrator**: Login to the shell (using ssh / putty) of the website and execute the following command :
+**FOR CESNI secretariat**: Login to the shell (using ssh / putty) of the website and execute the following commands :

 ```console
 cd www
 git pull
 ```

-# the structure will contain submodule that the Temporary working group can update themselves :
+# The structure will contain submodule that the Temporary working group can update themselves :
 - creation of cesniti twg repositories
 - list repository here
 - modify the git file to allow an update